The Campion Award for Excellence in Official Statistics

-The late Sir Harry Campion was the first director of the Central Statistical Office, the forerunner of the Office for National Statistics.
-He held the post from 1941 until he retired in 1967.
-Campion was also the inaugural director of the United Nations Statistical Office.
+The late Sir Harry Campion was the first director of the Central Statistical Office, the forerunner of the Office for National Statistics, from 1941 until he retired in 1967.
+He was also the inaugural director of the United Nations Statistical Office.
 Campion was the Royal Statistical Society’s President from 1957 to 1959 and kindly left the Society a generous legacy to support future statisticians.

-The aim of the award is to recognise outstanding innovations or developments that improve the service to users.
-The award recognises work carried out or completed the previous year.
-Nominations for the main award need to demonstrate how they meet one or more of the following main criteria:
+Nominations for the award need to demonstrate how they meet one or more of the following main criteria:

-- An excellent demonstration of gathering information to meet the needs of a range of users, and using this information to develop new statistics, shape outputs or influence policy;
+- Excellent demonstration of gathering information to meet the needs of a range of users, and using this information to develop quality statistics and gain extra insight

-- Excellent or innovative communication of results in a way or ways that are clear, helpful, inclusive and accessible to a wide array of users;
+- Excellent or innovative communication of statistics and analysis in ways that are clear, helpful, inclusive and accessible to users

-- Examples of innovative use of data in support of public policy;
+- Innovative use of statistics and analysis in support of public policy

-- Particular attention will be paid to citations from users that show how the relevant statistical output has helped to make a decision, inform a debate or bust a myth;
+- Citations from users showing how the output has helped to make a decision, inform a debate or bust a myth

 - Going beyond normal expectations or outstanding individual effort